Oracle HTTP Server 2.1 PL/SQL Stored Procedures Long HTTP Request denial of service

 5.1 | $0-$5k | 0.00 |

 A vulnerability has been found in Oracle HTTP Server 2.1 (Web Server) and classified as problematic.
 This vulnerability affects an unknown part of the component PL/SQL Stored Procedures Handler.
 The manipulation as part of a Long HTTP Request leads to a denial of service vulnerability.
 The CWE definition for the vulnerability is CWE-404.
+The product does not release or incorrectly releases a resource before it is made available for re-use.
 As an impact it is known to affect availability.
+CVE summarizes:

 Upgrading eliminates this vulnerability.